Large hatch M4A2 Shermans

 M4A2 75mm

 Above shows another combat casualty filmed by the Germans sometime in 1944.
 They appear to have employed demolition charges in order to deny its recovery by the Soviets.
 A new addition that can be seen on this unit is the blanket roll rack (1).
 It may have been added at a Tank Depot, but we suspect it was factory installed, as the builders had priority when it came to the introduction of modifications.
 The commencement date for installation on the M4A2 is listed in an Ordnance Department document as 3/27/44.
 We cannot verify this, but if true, it would have been on perhaps the last 150 M4A2(75)s.
 The tools (2) are "still" mounted in their original position on the upper rear hull plate.
-Note the distinctive appearance of the underside of the M4A2 engine deck doors (3), and the "standard" hull lifting rings (4) in the rear.
+Note the appearance of the underside of the M4A2 engine deck doors.
+The left-side door (3) has been damaged, but the right door (4) has what we think was a "box" with shutters retrofitted.
+Note that this unit has the "standard" hull lifting rings (5) in the rear.

 M4A2 75mm